tanaerao/bench-calls/README.md

 One piece of folk wisdom about BP debating is that the ranking between any pair of teams is unaffected by the arguments and rebuttal delivered by other teams in the debate.
 For example, if Opening Opposition beats Closing Government (as is the case in Call B), then this would hold true regardless of the arguments which might have counterfactually been delivered by Opening Government and Closing Opposition.

-If this is true, it may suggest that approximately 1/3 of debates should result in bench calls (as they constitute 8 of the 24 possible orderings of the four teams).
-However, evidence from the World University Debating Championships in 2020 and 2021 suggests that bench calls are disproportionately common.
+If this is true, it may suggest that approximately 1/3 of debates should result in bench calls (as they constitute 8 of the 24 possible orderings of the four teams).[^1] However, evidence from the World University Debating Championships in 2020 and 2021 suggests that bench calls are disproportionately common.
 This analysis of the results of 1617 debates across 18 distinct rounds finds sufficient evidence to reject the null hypothesis that the true probability of a bench call is 1/3 or lower, with p in the order of magnitude of 10^-10.
 With 95% confidence, 38.3-41.2% of debates result in bench calls.

 <dl>
   <table style="text-align:center"><caption><strong>Inrounds bench call frequency; WUDC 2020 & WUDC 2021</strong></caption>